Skip to Content

 Photo: Unsplash

-Oysters: Ideally, oysters should be served on a large platter, set on a bed of crushed ice, snow or salt.
+Serve fresh oysters on a large platter, set on a bed of crushed ice, snow or salt.
+You can also buy seaweed at your fishmonger’s for a beautiful effect on the plate.

 In addition to the classic lemon wedge or a dash of Tabasco you can serve :